Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 * pccfr_pl_pds_itr2
 * wcfr_peak_d

-The Data Mover PL kernels are not declared in `tx_chain.h` because they are not part of the data flow graph.
-They will connect to the AI Engine during the Vitis linker stage (`make xclbin`).
+The data mover PL kernels are not declared in `tx_chain.h` because they are not part of the data flow graph.
+They connect to the AI Engine during the Vitis linker stage (`make xclbin`).
 The CFR PL kernels work closely with the AI Engine and are essential to the data flow path.
 Thus they need to be instantiated in `tx_chain.h` and are needed by the AI Engine simulator (`aiesimulator`).
-The Data Mover PL kernels are represented by the input and output ports and are not needed by the AI Engine simulator.
+The data mover PL kernels are represented by the input and output ports and are not needed by the AI Engine simulator.

 #### Step 2.
 Define the Graph Constructor
 To instantiate the TX chain graph, you must define the constructor that creates the CFR PL kernels, adds the connectivity information, specifies the location constraints, sets the source files for each of the kernels, and sets the tile use.